sewardlee337/sewardlee337.github.io/blog/_posts/2021-12-08-the-language-of-self-commodification.md

 This, my friends, is what the triumph of capitalism looks like.

-I never tell people to “build their brand” or “sell themselves”.
+I never tell people to “build their brand” or “sell themselves.”
 Instead, I advise them to “build a reputation for competence” and “grow your relationships.”
 It may sound like I'm splitting hairs, but I believe that the language we use to talk about ourselves matters.
 When people self-identify as commodities — rather than human beings — the world is a bleaker and more dystopian place.

 ---